Aiming for AI Interoperability: Challenges and Opportunities

 Objectives

-1. Provide an overview of the international and some national AI governance efforts; explain and exemplify the emerging governance challenges within this landscape; detail how regulatory interoperability / harmonization could address or partially address these challenges.
+1. To provide an overview of a sampling of international and national AI governance efforts; explain and exemplify the emerging governance challenges within this landscape; detail how regulatory interoperability and/or harmonization could address or partially address these challenges.

-2. To understand how other, more established sectors/industries have experienced the need for regulatory interoperability; what those sectors/industries did to address their need for regulatory interoperability; and learn how and why those efforts succeeded or failed, and how they could apply to the AI’s regulatory interoperability efforts.
+2. To understand how other, more established, sectors and industries have experienced the need for regulatory interoperability; what was done to address this; and learn how and why those efforts either succeeded or failed, gleaning insights as to regulatory interoperability efforts relating to AI.

 Project description